 The most beautiful part of the hike is almost at the end, just before reaching Delicate Arch.
 Spectacular views all around!
 This part of the hike is a bit narrow and you have to cross the ledge, so make sure to hold on to your kids here.

-My favorite section was at the very end of the trail (accidentally, this is also the part I filmed).
-You walk on the narrow path along the mountain ridge, enjoying the stunning landscape, and then all of the sudden you turn behind the corner and here it is – the most beautiful Arch of Arches National Park.
+My favorite section of the Delicate Arch trail was at the very end of the trail (accidentally, this is also the part I filmed).
+You walk on the narrow path along the mountain ridge, enjoying the stunning landscape, and then all of the sudden you turn behind the corner, and here it is – the most beautiful Arch of Arches National Park.
 Take a look at the short video below.

 We made it!
 Before our trip, we were not sure if we could hike to Delicate Arch with kids in summer, but with a little help from the clouds, we could do this fantastic hike.